 The problem of traditional batteries

 According to the team of Nanyang Technological University led by the Assoc.
-Prof. Lee Seok WooMost of the electronic contact lenses currently in development use power systems that are far from ideal.
-"The most common charging system for smart contact lenses requires metal electrodes in the lens, which are harmful when exposed to the human eye," said Dr. Yun Jeonghun, co-first author of the study.
+Prof. Lee Seok Woo, most electronic contact lenses currently in development use power systems that are far from ideal.
+“The most common charging system for smart contact lenses requires metal electrodes in the lens, which are harmful when exposed to the human eye,” said Dr. Yun Jeonghun, co-first author of the study.
 And it doesn't stop there: Another power method, induction charging, requires a metal coil in the lens, similar to a wireless charging pad for smartphones.

 The solution: 'electric' tears

-Battery 'to tears', promising results
+Battery 'in tears', promising results

 In laboratory tests on a simulated human eye, the battery demonstrated that it could produce a current of 45 microamperes and a maximum power of 201 microwatts.